 4. We are ashamed of ourselves

-For some reason, society has led us to believe that having postpartum depression is our fault.
+We don’t speak up about postpartum depression because society has led us to believe that having a mental illness is our fault.
 Admitting to it is admitting that we were one of the weak ones who fell susceptible to the curse that is postpartum depression.
 We feel like terrible people for thinking and feeling the way we do, even though we have no control over it.

 5. We are concerned about what others will think of us